Cyclic Hypergraph Product Code: Conclusion

 \section{Conclusion}

 In this work, we proposed a simple construction of hypergraph product codes based on classical cyclic codes.
-While examples of cyclic HGP codes were previously considered in the literature ({\em e.g.} \cite{siegel2024towards} discusses \CxR codes), this work to our knowledge is the first broad survey of cyclic HGP codes and led to the discovery of high performance instances.
+While examples of cyclic HGP codes were previously considered in the literature ({\em e.g.} \cite{panteleev2021degenerate} introduces examples of \CTwo codes and \cite{siegel2024towards} discusses \CxR codes), this work to our knowledge is the first broad survey of cyclic HGP codes and led to the discovery of high performance instances.

 Despite the simplicity of the construction, we were able to find cyclic HGP instances that exhibit code rates, minimum distances, and circuit level performance that are competitive with both BB codes and significantly better than previous state-of-the-art ML-optimized HGP codes.